Delegate Information

 Bill Writing

 Want tips and tricks on writing a good bill for YMC?
-See Tips for Bill Writing in our Guide to Yale Model Congress 2016.
+See Tips for Bill Writing in our Guide to Yale Model Congress 2025.

 When you write your bill, use this template.
 Please do not change the format to Pages or any word processor other than Word.

-View a sample bill here.
+View sample bills here.

 Summary of Committee Debate Structure